 Shimansky is renowned for several signature diamond cuts, such as the My Girl diamond and the Brilliant 10 diamond.
 The Shimansky My Girl diamond is the world’s first square cut diamond with a diamond-shaped table, offering the perfect balance of fire, brilliance and scintillation, and as much as half the rough stone is sacrificed to create the cut.
 Read more here.

 The Brilliant 10 diamond was designed and developed by Yair Shimansky after extensive research in light behavior and optics.
 He says, “the Brilliant 10 diamond displays up to 25% more brilliance than a normal diamond and is up to two shades whiter in color than its actual color.”
 The Brilliant 10 has been tested as the most brilliant cut diamond in the world, with unique characteristics that cannot be found in any other diamond cut.
 Read more here.

-In addition to the patented diamond cuts Shimansky has on offer, the Eight Hearts diamonds is a true Hearts and Arrows diamond.
+In addition to the patented diamond cuts Shimansky has on offer, the Eight Hearts diamond is a true Hearts and Arrows diamond.
 The diamond cut is perfectly proportioned to reveal eight hearts when viewed through the bottom and eight arrows when viewed through the top using the Ideal Scope.
 The perfect alignment and proportioning of the eight hearts and eight arrows is visual proof that the diamond has been cut and polished to perfection.
 Only one in a million diamonds can be called a true Hearts and Arrows.